 Source: based on data available from “Orders and Deliveries”, www.boeing.com.

-Although the 747 was initially designed primarily with the transatlantic market (the 747-100 had a range of about 9,500 km), it ultimately became the definitive transpacific carrier.
+The deliveries of 747s are characterized by cycles representing the introduction of a new variant.
+Although the 747 was initially designed primarily for the transatlantic market (the 747-100 had a range of about 9,500 km), it ultimately became the definitive transpacific carrier.
 After introducing the long-range Boeing 747-400 in the late 1980s (range of about 13,000 km), which made it suitable for non-stop transpacific services, Asian carriers accounted for the majority of B747 sales.
 The last 747-400 was delivered in 2009, which marked the end of the business cycle of the series.
 In 2011, the first deliveries of the 747-8, a new generation of the series, took place.
 The 747-8 comes both as a cargo and passenger version.
-As of 2015, 89 747-8 have been delivered.
+Boeing announced that it will cease to deliver 747s by 2022, marking the production end of this line of aircraft.
+747s are expected to remain in service into the 2030s, mostly for cargo.
+For instance, British Airways retired its 747 fleet in 2020.